DAM Champ: Anthony Marshall

 What is the best thing about digital asset management?

 There are a few things.
 First, it drives how we manage our brand assets and equities.
 It’s making sure that we have the right content, at the right times, in the hands of the right people.
-Secondly, it’s about speed, because the speed of your creativity process and production lifecycle should be increased.
+Secondly, it’s about speed, because the speed of your creative process and production lifecycle should be increased.
 You should be able to launch and deliver faster because you now have a true visual workflow.

 And then you have security policies and processes that are built into most DAMs that make sure that you put it in the hands of the right people without them having to ask everybody and their cousin for assets.
 It’s also being able to make sure that you eliminate costs.
 Now you save the organization money, and if you save the organization money, you know what we can do with that?
 We can invest in other digital marketing trends.